What are the qualities that will be judged during the UPSC Interview (CSE)?

 7 Qualities that will be judged by the UPSC Board

 The experienced members of the UPSC board specifically look for some qualities in the candidates.
-Some of the qualities to be judged are
+One of the qualities to be judged is

 - mental alertness.